9 Cool and Different Things to do in Florence, Italy

 A passion project of a former film set designer, Matteo Sani, who scouted them out and brought them to the streets of Florence.

-These photographs are the real deal, nothing digital here.
+These photographs are the real deal; there is nothing digital here.

-For this reason, be prepared for a 5-minute wait for the development of the image to take place.
-Then handle with care along the edges until dry.
+For this reason, be prepared for a 5-minute wait for the image’s development to occur.
+Then, handle with care along the edges until dry.

 Trust me, it’s worth the wait.